 Mangos are grown commercially in Florida and are suited to landscape specimens along the southeastern and southwestern coastal areas.

 These medium to large, 30 to 100 feet tall (9-30 m.) evergreen trees produce fruit that are actually drupes, which vary in size depending upon the cultivar.
 Mango fruit harvest usually commences from May to September in Florida.

 While mangos will ripen on the tree, mango harvesting usually occurs when firm yet mature.
 This can occur three to five months from the time they flower, depending upon the variety and weather conditions.

 Mangos are considered mature when the nose or beak (the end of the fruit opposite the stem) and shoulders of the fruit have filled out.
 For commercial growers, the fruit should have a minimum of 14% dry matter before harvesting mangos.

 As far as coloration, generally the color has changed from green to yellow, possibly with a slight blush.
 The interior of the fruit at maturity has changed from white to yellow.

 How to Harvest Mango Fruit

 To harvest your mangos, give the fruit a tug.
 If the stem snaps off easily, it’s ripe.
 Continue to harvest in this manner or use pruning shears to remove the fruit.
-Try to leave a 4-inch stem at the top of the fruit.
+Try to leave a 4 inch (10 cm.) stem at the top of the fruit.
 If the stem is shorter, a sticky, milky sap exudes, which is not only messy but can cause sapburn.
 Sapburn causes black lesions on the fruit, leading to rot and cutting storage and usage time.

-When the mangos are ready to store, cut the stems to a ¼ inch and place them stem down in trays to allow the sap to drain.
-Ripen mangos between 70-75 degrees F. (21-23 C.).
-This should take between 3-8 days from harvest.
+When the mangos are ready to store, cut the stems to a ¼ inch (6mm.) and place them stem down in trays to allow the sap to drain.
+Ripen mangos between 70 and 75 degrees F. (21-23 C.).
+This should take between three and eight days from harvest.